With salty language, Macron berates France’s unvaccinated

 More than 20,000 people are hospitalized with COVID-19 in France, a number that has been rising steadily for weeks but not as sharply as the country’s infection rates.

-COVID-19 patients fill more than 72% of France’s intensive care unit ICU beds, and its once-renowned health care system is again showing signs of strain.
-Most virus patients in ICUs are not vaccinated against the coronavirus, though 77% of the French population has had at least two doses.
+COVID-19 patients fill more than 72% of France’s ICU beds, and its once-renowned health care system is again showing signs of strain.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic